top of page

 What Is Toxic to Chickens?

-Certain foods have toxins or substances that chickens can't digest, such as avocados, salty or moldy foods, raw beans and green potatoes.
+Certain foods have toxins or substances that chickens can't digest, such as avocados, salty or moldy foods, raw beans, onions and green potatoes.
 You can find a complete list of potentially toxic foods here.

 Medical